lightstep/opentelemetry-examples/collector/docker/dockerstats/README.md

 Collector Prometheus receiver has to be pointed to the Kubernetes Prometheus metrics endpoints.

+> :warning: **This configuration is for illustration purposes only**: Mounting Docker socket in containers isn't recommended.
+It's used here for simplicity in illustration.

 The following example configuration collects metrics from Kong and send them to Lightstep Observability:

 ```yaml